lucianmiller/gofish/README.md

   - [X] 3.
 If the value matches, give card to player
   - [X] 4.
 If the value doesn't match, have player draw from deck
 - [x] 5.
 Display ranks on view
-- [ ] 6.
+- [X] 6.
 Set up alternating turns.
 Allow computer to take it's turn
 - [ ] 7.
 Display if player or computer get complete pair of 4 cards
 - [ ] 8. end game when deck is out of cards and hands are empty.
 The player with the most amount of 4 of a kind is the winner

-**HANDLE COMPUTER TURN**

-- [x] 1.
-Create and start timer
-- [x] 2.
-Change display to inform player what computer accomplished
-- [ ] 3.
-Change turn to players turn

-* ComputerThinking is logic (AskCard)
-* ComputerTurn display's what happened during turn (change name to TurnSummary)
-* Go back to players turn